 Worksite Wellness Program—Full Implementation

 Once you have developed a worksite wellness plan, continue to encourage and motivate your employees as you implement the plan.
-To meet the full implementation benchmark, perform an assessment after one year to evaluate the impact of the program.
+To meet the full implementation benchmark, assess and evaluate the program’s impact after one year.

 Description of how annual program evaluation was conducted or copy of annual evaluation results.